TikTok influencer Shannon Mitchell lost 6 stone and now wants to help others do same

 At that time, after years of yo-yo dieting and attempting to follow plans with all the main slimming brands, Shannon knew how difficult it is.

-So the TikToker – who now has almost 50k followers – started counting her calories - "and making sure there was a slight deficit every day".
+So the TikToker – who now has almost 50k followers on shannon_mitch – started counting her calories - "and making sure there was a slight deficit every day".

-The estate agent began her weight loss journey in the summer of 2021 after reaching her heaviest weight of 15st 3lbs, with the initial goal of getting to 11st.
+The estate agent, who is very active spreading her message on instagram, began her weight loss journey in the summer of 2021 after reaching her heaviest weight of 15st 3lbs, with the initial goal of getting to 11st.

-"In summer 2021 I went to the doctors.
-I went to the doctors about a breast reduction,” she said.
+"In summer 2021 I went to the doctors about a breast reduction,” she said.
 “At that time I was a size 18.

 "They didn't even tell me what weight I was but said I needed to lose "quite a lot of weight to be even put on the waiting list”.